Manual Settings Cheatsheets

-Blurred backgrounds in our photos is one of the biggest differences between a snapshot and a professional photo.
-It’s one of the most effective ways to isolate our subject and add depth to our photos.
+Creating background blur in your photos is one of the biggest differences between a snapshot and a professional photo.
+It’s also one of the most effective ways to isolate your subject, and add depth to your photos.

 Related: Getting out of Auto